- Best travel time

 South Korea draws many Asian tourists but it isn’t yet as popular in the rest of the world.
 It will not be for lack of trying on the part of the tourism board, they really go out of their way to please tourists and they’re really proud of their country.
 Rightly so, we discovered a culture-rich peninsula with impressive natural assets.

-Seoul, the country’s capital, has known fast-paced growth over the last years.
+Seoul, the country’s capital, has known fast-paced growth over the last few years.
 Shiny skyscrapers are standing shoulder-to-shoulder with ancient well-preserved temples and palaces.
 The city is bustling with activity day and night.

 As soon as you exit the capital you will experience a totally different Korea.